 How to Exercise an Open Mind - WikiHow.
 Edit Article Edited by Sam Rawlins, Krystle C., Richd, Erika Altek and 105 others One hour of increased brain activity via innovative thinking or experiencing new stimuli can make you smarter, more energetic, more creative, more sociable, and more open to new experiences and ways of thinking.
-The key ingredients are to be open to new experiences and to make changes in previous ways of thinking about these experiences.
-Here are some of the endless numbers of activities that can stimulate your brain.

-How to Feel Confident Edit Article Help Building ConfidenceTricking Your BrainWorking from the Outside InPracticing, Practicing, Practicing Edited by Hannah, DrLynx, Tom Viren, Ben Rubenstein and 92 others
+Shelly Chaiken's research is similar (New York University), although she uses different terms: she says subjects will respond systematically or heuristically.
+In a sentence, this means that the target of influence will respond either mindfully or mindlessly.
+Mind Hacks.
+How to Feel Confident.
+Edit Article Help Building ConfidenceTricking Your BrainWorking from the Outside InPracticing, Practicing, Practicing Edited by Hannah, DrLynx, Tom Viren, Ben Rubenstein and 92 others.

 We often go looking for it in all the wrong places.
 We attempt to bolster our sense of self from within.
 We may even resort to repeating simplisitc self-affirmations.
 47 Mind-Blowing Psychology-Proven Facts You Should Know About Yourself.
 WHAT YOU ARE ABOUT TO READ IN THE NEXT PARAGRAPH IS COMMONLY BELIEVED, BUT NOT TRUE – You read by recognizing the shapes of words and groups of words.

 Words that are in all capital letters all have the same shape: a rectangle of a certain size.
 This makes words displayed in all uppercase harder to read than upper and lower case (known as “mixed case”).
 Mixed case words are easier to read because they make unique shapes, as demonstrated by the picture below.
 OK, NOW THE TRUE STUFF STARTS — When I started this article the topic was supposed to be why all capital letters are harder to read.
 Like most people with a usability background or a cognitive psychology background, I can describe the research — just what I wrote in the first paragraph above.
+Psychological ("personality") Types.
 Psychological ("personality") Types According to Jung's theory of Psychological Types we are all different in fundamental ways.

 One's ability to process different information is limited by their particular type.
 These types are sixteen.
 People can be either Extroverts or Introverts, depending on the direction of their activity ; Thinking, Feeling, Sensing, Intuitive, according to their own information pathways; Judging or Perceiving, depending on the method in which they process received information.